 When looking at apartment buildings, keep an eye out for industry-standard green certifications such as LEED, ENERGYSTAR® or National Green Building Standard certified buildings.
 These certifications denote that a building is green, healthy, efficient, carbon and cost-saving.

-If you are already renting and looking for ways to make your apartment more energy-efficient, you may want to start by asking your landlord what updates they’re willing to make on the apartment before you consider the adjustments you can make yourself.
+If you are already renting and looking for ways to make your apartment more energy-efficient, you may want to start by asking your landlord what updates they’re willing to make to the apartment before you consider the adjustments you can make yourself.

 Here are four tips to make your apartment more energy-efficient:

-1. Use LED Light Bulbs
+Use LED Lightbulbs

 LED bulbs use roughly 85% less energy than incandescent bulbs and 40% less energy than fluorescent lights.
 You can ask your landlord if they will switch these out for you in the overhead light fixtures in your apartment, but don’t forget to swap out any bulbs in lamps that you’ve purchased as well.

-2. Wash Your Clothes with Cold Water
+Wash Your Clothes with Cold Water

 Not only will washing your clothes with cold water help cut down on energy costs, but it will also prolong the life of the clothing.
 There are some circumstances where you might need to use warm or hot water, but most of your clothing will get just as clean without the heat.

-3. Adjust Your Thermostat Before You Go
+Adjust Your Thermostat Before You Go

 Going on a trip for the weekend or even a week or more?
 Adjust your thermostat by roughly 5 degrees before you head out of town.
 In the winter, set it about 5 degrees colder than normal.
 In summer, set it 5 degrees warmer.